mahmoudparsian/data-warehousing/syllabus/week03-Classic-Data-Warehousing/data_exploration/what_is_data_exploration.md

 # What is a Data Exploration

-**Data exploration**, also called **exploratory data analysis (EDA)**, is the process of examining and understanding a dataset before formal modeling or hypothesis testing.
-It helps uncover patterns, spot anomalies, test assumptions, and check the quality of the data.
+* **Data exploration**, also called **exploratory data analysis (EDA)**, is the process of examining and understanding a dataset before formal modeling or hypothesis testing.

+* **Data exploration** helps uncover patterns, spot anomalies, test assumptions, and check the quality of the data.

+---

 ### 🔍 Key Goals of Data Exploration: